josebarbamontoya/chrono-sta/README.md

 To download and install Python 3, follow the instructions provided on the official Python website:
 	https://www.python.org/downloads/

 Install the required Python packages.
-In a terminal session, type:
+In a terminal or command prompt session, type:

 	pip3 install os
 	pip3 install Bio